U.S. revises Cuba policy, eases restrictions on remittances, travel | Politics

 The State Department said the United States would lift the cap on family remittances, previously set to $1,000 per quarter, and authorize donative remittances to non-family members.
 But it made clear that the United States would not remove entities from the Cuba Restricted List, a State Department list of Cuban government- and military-aligned companies with whom U.S. firms and citizens are barred from doing business.

-"We are going to ensure that remittances flow more freely to the Cuban people, while not enriching those who perpetrate human rights abuses," an administration official said earlier on Monday.
-The United States will use civilian "electronic payment processors" for remittances to avoid funds going directly to the Cuban government, the official said, adding that the United States had already engaged with the Cuban government "about establishing a civilian processor for this."
+"We are going to ensure that remittances flow more freely to the Cuban people, while not enriching those who perpetrate human rights abuses," an administration official said.
+The United States will use "electronic payment processors" for remittances to avoid funds going directly to the Cuban government, an official said, adding that the United States had already engaged with the Cuban government "about establishing a civilian processor for this."

 FAMILY REUNIFICATION Among the changes is a plan to reinstate the Cuban Family Reunification Parole Program, which had provided a legal way for Cuban families to be reunited in the United States, and increase capacity for consular services.

 Washington will aim to issue 20,000 immigrant visas a year, the official said, in line with a migration accord.
+The Biden administration is seeking to expand embassy staffing to handle the backlog but it was unclear how and when that might happen.
 The U.S. embassy in Havana began issuing a trickle of immigrant visas to Cubans this month, making good on an earlier promise to restart visa processing on the island after a four-year hiatus.

-The State Department under Trump sharply scaled back embassy staff in 2017 following a spate of "anomalous health incidents" that came to be known as "Havana syndrome."
-Cubans seeking to emigrate to the United States were instead directed to apply for visas in person at the U.S. embassies first in Colombia, and later in Guyana, costly trips beyond the reach of many.

-The Biden administration will also expand authorized travel to Cuba, allowing scheduled and charter flights to and from the country to use airports other than Havana, according to the State Department.
+The Biden administration will also expand authorized travel to Cuba, allowing scheduled and charter flights to use airports other than Havana, according to the State Department.
 Washington will also reinstate some categories of group educational travel, as well as certain travel related to professional meetings and research.

 Individual "people-to-people" travel, however, will not be reinstated.
 The category was eliminated by Trump officials who said it was being abused by Americans taking beach vacations.
 The United States will also increase support for independent Cuban entrepreneurs, aiming to ease access to the internet and expanding access to microfinance and training, among other measures.